mayask/react-native-catch-first-time/README.md

 or [react-native-device-uuid](https://github.com/lazywei/react-native-device-uuid)
 libraries.

-If you wish to not to catch on the first time after reinstalling the app, put a random string into your config and never change it.
+If you prefer not to catch on the first time after reinstalling the app, put a random string into your config and never change it.

 # License